medhan-sh/Containerised-shell-/README.md

 # containerized-shell

-A container runtime built from scratch in Go — no Docker, no containerd, no libraries.
+A container runtime built from scratch in Go

 Implements the core Linux primitives that container runtimes are actually built on: namespaces, cgroups, and chroot.
 Runs an isolated Alpine Linux shell with its own process tree, filesystem, and network stack.